 Because dysautonomia disorders can affect any body system, the exact symptoms and severity of dysautonomia differ among patients.
 Common symptoms can include:

-Dysautonomia disorders are generally diagnosed by looking at your medical history and performing a physical examination.
+Doctors generally diagnose dysautonomia disorders by reviewing your medical history and performing a physical examination.
 Your doctor may ask you to perform the following tests:

 Treatment for dysautonomia consists of managing symptoms.
 Your doctor may recommend lifestyle changes, such as drinking more water, increasing the amount of salt in your diet, or getting more exercise.
 Medications (such as midodrine and fludrocortisone) are sometimes prescribed to help people with dysautonomia manage their blood pressure.

-Some people with dysautonomia are able to manage their symptoms with a minimal impact on their daily activities.
+Some people with dysautonomia are able to manage their symptoms with a minimal impact on their activities of daily living.
 It's unlikely that these people will qualify for disability benefits based on dysautonomia alone.
-But others may have more severe symptoms that don't respond well to treatment, and can make jobs requiring balance and coordination too difficult to perform safely.
+But others may have more severe symptoms that don't respond well to treatment.
+Their symptoms can make jobs requiring standing, balance, and coordination too difficult to perform safely.

 To determine whether your dysautonomia is disabling, the Social Security Administration (SSA) will look at your medical records to see if you have a complication from dysautonomia or a related disorder that might meet or "equal" the requirements of a listed impairment.
 Listed impairments are disorders that the SSA has determined are automatically disabling.